lfender6445/theme_bandit/README.md

 your project root.

 ## Caveats
-Not all templating languages play nicely with html.
+Not all templating engines play nicely with html.
 If you run into templating issues, `erb` will be your safest bet because it renders as pure html.

 ## TODO
 - Support for binaries (images + fonts + embeds)
 - Support for multiple pages
 - HTML Sanitization